drbean/edit/steve/shopping.md

 ## Essay outline

-1. Introduction: Why?
+1. Introduction: Why this topic?
 What have I and other people done and said?
-Subjective
+Mostly SUBJECTIVE

     Using a small portable gas stove to cook rice.
+Needing to buy gas cans from time to time.

 2. Method: The interaction with the store clerks.
-Objective
+OBJECTIVE

 		I couldn't find any gas cans.
-One clerk showed me, but I couldn't find
+One clerk showed me, but I couldn't find them

 		Clerk: They're over there.

 		I looked and asked a second clerk.

 		Me: Can you tell me where the gas cans are?

 		She showed me.
 There were only 2 left.

 		Me: Oh.

-3. Results: What I did with the gas.
-Objective
+3. Results: My feelings while buying the gas cans.
+What I did with the gas.
+OBJECTIVE and SUBJECTIVE

     Water.
 Rice.

-4. Discussion: What I think about cooking rice with gas and thinking about QuanRien.
+4. Discussion: What I think about cooking rice with gas, about shopping and about 全聯.
+SUBJECTIVE
-    Subjective